-DSH - Metropolitan has an agreement with the American University of the Caribbean, School of Medicine, and with Ross University, School of Medicine.
-Under these agreements MSH provides a six week clerkship in Psychiatry to medical students approved by the universities for said clerkship.
-In addition to this 6 weeks of core training, the Medical students may be granted additional elective clerkship in psychiatry not exceeding the total duration of 6 months.
-The medical students are on voluntary status during their six week tenure at DSH - Metropolitan, and the university reimburses MSH $100.00 per week per student for these services.
-The program is directed by the Chief of Professional Education and the students receive supervision from a designated unit attending physicians.
-Participation in this program requires recommendation from the students medical school and approval from the California Medical Board on an individual basis.
+DSH - Metropolitan has an agreement with Western University of Health Sciences, College of Osteopathic Medicine of the Pacific and Pacific Northwest University of Health Sciences, College of Osteopathic Medicine.
+Under these agreements, MSH provides four to eight weeks clerkship in psychiatry to medical students approved by the university for said clerkship.
+In addition to the weeks of core training, the medical students may be granted additional elective clerkship in psychiatry not exceeding the total duration of 6 months.
+The medical students are on voluntary status during their temporary internship at DSH - Metropolitan.
+The program is overseen by the Director of Psychiatry Clerkship Program and the students receive supervision from a designated unit attending physician.
+Participation in this program requires recommendation from the students' medical school and approval from the Psychiatry Clerkship Program at MSH.

 The Clinical Psychology Doctoral Internship Program at DSH - Metropolitan has trained psychology interns since 1948.
 The Program became a full member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) in 2015.
 Applications for the Internship Program are accepted through the APPIC Match service.
 For further information about the internship program see: Psychology Internship Brochure or visit the APPIC website application requirements.